The Trump Administration’s Attempts to Get Sensitive Voter Data Threaten the Rule of Law

 In each of these cases, our argument is clear: The DOJ does not have the authority it is asserting.
 The department is attempting to collect sensitive voter data without adhering to state and federal protections for voters’ data, or to limitations on its own power.
 The U.S. Constitution clearly gives the power to regulate and administer elections to the states and Congress, not the executive branch.
 These actions by the DOJ trample on our government’s separation of powers and system of federalism.

-Federal district courts in Oregon, California and Michigan have already dismissed lawsuits in these states seeking voter records, in a victory for voters and the rule of law.
+Federal district courts in Oregon, California, Massachusetts, Michigan, Rhode Island, Arizona, Wisconsin and Maine have already dismissed lawsuits in these states seeking voter records, a victory for voters and the rule of law.
 We hope that other courts do the same.
 The fight to protect voters’ privacy and uphold the constitutional balance of power is far from over.

 Our democracy depends on election systems that are free from political coercion and grounded in transparency, fairness and respect for the rule of law.
 Campaign Legal Center will continue to defend these principles in court.
 Support our work today.